CaMaschion/CaMaschion/README.md

 ### Hey!
 My name is Camila!! :v:

-I am a Software developer since the end of 2019 dedicating myself to mobile projects focused on the Android platform using the Kotlin programming language.
+I am a Software developer since 2019 dedicating myself to mobile projects focused on the Android platform using the Kotlin programming language.
 Adept of agile practices, software engineering, and good software development practices.

 ## You can talk to me in: